 - User / application level QoS and QoE monitoring capability by UEs and network elements shall be supported.

 10.9 Complexity-related requirements

+Void

 10.10 Cost-related requirements

 10.10.1 Balance of complexity and performance

 The cost of introduction of massive MIMO technology is impacted by the analog parts, which are directly related with RF performance requirements.
 Since massive MIMO is seen as a key technology for NR, the requirements levels must be chosen carefully and careful consideration of how they are defined must be undertaken, in order to enable economically viable deployments.
 This applies for all types of NR deployments, but is of particular importance for massive MIMO nodes employing Active Antenna Systems, or Advanced Antenna Systems in a more general sense.